ranapiya/SomniaAI/README.md

 # CryptAI - Talk to the  Blockchain with AI

-CryptAI is a conversational web app that allows users to interact with the any Blockchain using natural language  just like talking to ChatGPT.
+SomniaAI is a conversational web app that allows users to interact with the any Blockchain using natural language  just like talking to ChatGPT.

-Built with **Next.js**, **Vercel AI SDK**, **Google Gemini**, CryptAI makes blockchain interactions simple, accessible, and developer-friendly.
+Built with **Next.js**, **Vercel AI SDK**, **Google Gemini**, SomniaAI makes blockchain interactions simple, accessible, and developer-friendly.

 > "Talk to the blockchain no code required."